-Determining child support can be a tricky part of the divorce process.
-With a recent change in the child support guidelines in Massachusetts last year, the process seems even more daunting.
-The main goal of the changes was to make the calculation simpler and more equal, but how will those changes affect how much you pay?
+Determining child support can be huge challenge in divorce.
+With the recent change in child support guidelines in Massachusetts last year, the process can seem even more daunting.
+The goal of the changes was to make the calculation of child support simpler and more equitable, but how will those changes affect your wallet?

 Limit on college contributions

-The task force responsible for drafting the guidelines came up with a standard for determining college contributions for divorced parents.
-Rather than looking at the college the child plans to attend, the guidelines have created a presumptive cap and based it on the cost for the University of Massachusetts-Amherst.
+The Massachusetts task force responsible for drafting the guidelines came up with a standard for determining college contributions for divorced parents.
+Rather than looking at the college the child plans to attend, the guidelines have created a presumptive cap based on the cost to attend the University of Massachusetts-Amherst.
 According to the guidelines, the court will not require a parent to pay more than 50 percent of that cost.

 While this is the set maximum that a parent would be required to pay, it is worth noting that this is still not a presumed cost.
 Whether a parent must pay for college will be up to the judge.